ma-ha/copypaste/README.md

 I coded this, cause I always need to share URLs, test-input, IDs etc. between my Linux development PC and the iPad or Android Phone -- without chatting and skyping with myself.

+# Try it online
+It's [installed here](http://mh-svr.de/copy/), you're free to use it.

 # Set Up
 1. Clone the GIT source to local files (git clone <GIThub-URL>
 2. Edit the `web/db_connection.php` script to point to your database.